clojure-emacs/clojure-mode/README.md

 The version of `clojure-mode` on MELPA is a development snapshot that might contain more bugs that usual or experimental work and features in progress.
-Use it on your own risk!
+Use it at your own risk!

 If you're feeling adventurous and you'd like to use MELPA add this bit of code instead: